tthkbw/epub_pager/README.md

 The configuration file is in json and must use json syntax, not python syntax.

-I have included an epub file, FarmBoy.epub for test purposes.
+I have included an epub file, FarmBoy.epub for testing.
 You can paginate it and see how everything works.

 Shamelss plug: _Farm Boy_ is copyright by me and is the story of my childhood.
 Enjoy--and when you can't resist recommending it to others, send them the [Amazon